This Cheesecake Flan is one of my ultimate favorite desserts. So creamy, luxurious and tasty.

 If you have never made a dessert in a water bath don’t be discouraged, it is just not that big of a deal.
-I just hope you try this one and like it as much as I did.
-Enjoy!
+I just hope you try this one and like it as much as we did.
+It is sweet, I give you that but a little bit goes a long way.

 This is how the flan looked like after chilling it in the refrigerator, right before inverting it onto a plate.